 1. Windsor Castle

-I have to start with Windsor Castle, as it’s one of the most famous castles in England.
-Still used by the Queen as a residence, it’s both a working home and a historic treasure.
+I have to start my list of castles near London with Windsor Castle, as it’s one of the most famous castles in England.
+Still used by the monarch as a residence, it’s both a working home and a historic treasure.

 I’ve toured the State Apartments a number of times, and seeing the rich interiors and art is a treat.
 Add to that St George’s Chapel and the castle gardens, and Windsor Castle is definitely worth a day trip from London.